As a media buyer, you'll purchase media space for your clients on a variety of channels, negotiating the best possible deal for them

 • marketing.

-You could try approaching agencies to ask if they offer work experience or to find out if it's possible for you to work shadow some media buyers.
+You could try approaching agencies to ask if they offer work experience or to find out if it's possible for you to work shadow a media buyer.
 A list of member agencies that can be used to make speculative applications is available through the Institute of Practitioners in Advertising (IPA).

-Any sales experience will also be useful and part-time work that demonstrates your people skills and ability to communicate effectively with others is also valuable.
+Sales experience is also useful, as well as part-time work that demonstrates your people skills and ability to communicate effectively with others.

 Find out more about the different kinds of work experience and internships that are available.